 Easy!
 Add vegan cheese sprinkle, skip any heavy cream, and top with a vegan pesto of your choice.
 You won’t miss any dairy finishes in this delightful soup.

-Soup is one of my fav meals, so I’ve got a lot of soup recipes to share!
-If you’re looking for some soup inspiration, look no further than this delicious list:
+Soup is one of my favorite meals, so I’ve got a lot of soup recipes to share!
+Check out this delicious list to get started:

 - Coconut Thai soup: I love the nutty coconut milk used in this fun soup recipe.
 This is one I often make for parties, and there are never any leftovers!